 There are instances when an individual may have been traveling in another state when an offense occurred, leading to warrants outside their state of residence.
 The person’s date of birth and the county or city of residence, along with any other specific identifiable information, can help narrow down or expedite the search process.
 Be aware that not all departments may provide information over the phone.

-How To See If You or Someone Else Is Wanted in Pennsylvania (Free Lookup)
+How To See If You or Someone Else Is Wanted in Pennsylvania (Free Searches)

 Within Pennsylvania, free warrant search avenues are accessible to the public.
 Typically, law enforcement agencies in the state maintain databases containing information about wanted individuals within their jurisdiction.